 Aaron Klein, owner of Sweet Cakes in Gresham, Oregon, said that his religious beliefs prevented him from selling a preparation of flour, eggs, sugar and water to the couple because he believes that an invisible deity would be highly displeased by the things they do with their genitals when they are nowhere near a bakery.
 He is certain that commerce with such persons would therefore cause this deity to be displeased with him, as such commerce would endorse the prohibited sexual practices.

 “I apologized for wasting their time and said we don’t do same-sex marriages,” Klein said Friday.
 “I “honestly did not mean to hurt anybody, didn’t mean to make anybody upset, [it’s] just something I believe in very strongly.

 The offended deity was unavailable for comment, but people who agree with Klein’s stance have arrived in large numbers to purchase baked goods, thereby demonstrating that the deity will shower riches upon those who support “traditional” practices of genital-usage.

 “We’ll be coming here as long as they’re here,” said Miya Shalashov, who supports Klein’s decision.
 “We’ll buy everything.”

 Supporters of government-approved marriage contracts between persons with similar genitalia also used baked goods to demonstrate their opposition to Klein’s position:

-Two women protested the decision Saturday by giving away free cupcakes outside Sweet Cakes bakery and holding signs that said “tolerance is sweet” and “don’t hate, let them eat cake.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Two women protested the decision Saturday by giving away free cupcakes outside Sweet Cakes bakery and holding signs that said “tolerance is sweet” and “don’t hate, let them eat cake.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “We just thought that was really hurtful and we feel like we should be out here taking a stand,” said protester Rachel Oleson.
 “We’re not going to go along with that type of hate.”